 Schuylkill River Trail Partners

 The Schuylkill River Trail (SRT) is owned, managed, maintained and developed by a number of organizations who have come together to form the Schuylkill River Trail Partners.
-Until several years ago, the Schuylkill River Trail existed in unconnected sections known by the names given to them locally.
+Until several years ago, the trail existed in unconnected sections known by the names given to them locally.
 Enormous efforts have been made to connect these sections, close gaps, create a unified sign system and promote the trail as a single entity.
 This work continues with plans to close several remaining gaps, and to extend the trail in Philadelphia at the lower end and in Schuylkill County at the upper end.

 The county built, owns and maintains 18 miles of the Schuylkill River Trail that runs from the county line in Philadelphia to Mont Clare, passing through Valley Forge National Historical Park.
 It was built on the Pennsylvania Railroad right of way and parallels the scenic Schuylkill River as it winds through various townships and boroughs.
 This section of the trail is paved, making it a popular destination for biking, rollerblading, jogging, and walking.
 It is recognized as a National Recreation Trail by the U.S. Department of Interior’s National Trails System.

-Montgomery County has also completed a section of trail from Pottstown to the Berks County line and is working to extend the Pottstown piece eastward to connect with the trail in Chester County.
-Learn more here about the Montgomery County section of trail.
+Montgomery County has also completed a section of trail from Pottstown to the Berks County line and is working to extend the Pottstown piece eastward to connect with the trail in Chester County.More information about this trail section can be found on Montgomery County'a website.

-In Upper Berks and Schuylkill Counties, there is a 7 mile length of trail from Hamburg to Auburn, known as the John B. Bartram section, and another 1.5-mile piece in Landingville, and a 1.4-mile segment in Schuylkill Haven.
+In Upper Berks and Schuylkill Counties, there is a 7-mile length of trail from Hamburg to Auburn, known as the John B. Bartram section, and another 1.5-mile piece in Landingville, and a 1.4-mile segment in Schuylkill Haven.
 From Reading and Hamburg, cyclists can follow a signed on-road route, with a short off-road piece in Leesport.